SwanHubX/SwanAPI/README.md

 - 2023.7.8: v0.1.3 supports three types: `text`, `image`, and `number`

----
+## 💻Server

-Sure!
-Here's the translation: "Now you can directly turn the model into a prediction service."
+Now you can directly turn the model into a prediction service.

 ```console
 $ python predict.py